An averaging principle for diffusions in foliated spaces

 For a fixed initial condition for the unperturbed system $x_0\in U$, denote the rate of convergence in $L^p$ by $\eta (x_0, t)$.
 More precisely, let $\eta(x_0,t)$ be a positive, asymptotically decreasing to zero real function such that

 for all $g= d\pi_i(K)$, with $i=1, \ldots, d$.
-Continuity of the infinitesimal generator on the transversal direction and compactness of the leaves implies that taking supremum, there exists a rate of converge $\eta (t)$ in the neighbourhood $U$ such that
+Continuity of the infinitesimal generator on the transversal direction and compactness of the leaves implies that taking supremum, there exists a rate of converge $\eta(t)$ in the neighborhood $U$ such that

 for any initial condition $x \in U$.
 Obviously, we have that estimate $\eta(t)$ is bounded and goes to zero when $t$ goes to infinity.
-Examples in our context include: 1) uniformly elliptic diffusions as in the Hamiltonian stochastic systems cf. \cite{Li}, where we have $\eta (t) = K/\sqrt{t}$; 2) rotations in $S^1$ (see Section 4.1) $\eta(t)= K/t$; 3) constant averaged function $g$, then $\eta(t) \equiv 0$.
+Examples in our context include: (1)~uniformly elliptic diffusions as in the Hamiltonian stochastic systems (cf. \cite{Li}), where we have $\eta(t) = K/\sqrt{t}$; (2) rotations in $S^1$ (see Section~\ref{sec4.1}) $\eta(t)= K/t$; (3) constant averaged function $g$, then $\eta(t) \equiv0$.

 We assume that $Q^g(v)$ has some degree of continuity with respect to $v$.
-This assumption appears in two levels in Lemma \ref{lema3}: 1) Riemann integrability of $Q^g (\pi (y^{\epsilon}_r))$ with respect to $r$ guarantees the convergence to zero; 2) $\alpha$-H\"older continuity guarantees the rate of convergence.
+This assumption appears in two levels in Lemma~\ref{lema3}: (1) Riemann integrability of $Q^g (\pi (y^{\varepsilon}_r))$ with respect to $r$ guarantees the convergence to zero; (2) $\alpha$-H\"older continuity guarantees the rate of convergence.

-Next lemma estimates the time average of the difference between function $g$ and $Q^g$ along the {\it perturbed} system $y_t^{\epsilon}$.
-Here, again, the stopping time $\tau^{\epsilon}$ denotes the first exit time of the open neighbourhood $U\subset M$ which is diffeomorphic to $L_{x_0}\times V$.
+The next lemma estimates the time average of the difference between function $g$ and $Q^g$ along the \textit{perturbed} system $y_t^{\varepsilon}$.
+Here again, the stopping time $\tau^{\varepsilon}$ denotes the first exit time of the open neighborhood $U\subset M$ which is diffeomorphic to $L_{x_0}\times V$.
 We have the following estimates for the difference of the averages of functions $g$ and $Q^g$.